 Limitations

-Petcam is safe to give to your pets in the recommended doses, but it does require careful monitoring for adverse effects with long-term use.
+Always stick to the recommended dosage and keep an eye on pets that are on Petcam for the long-term.
 High doses of Petcam can cause stomach ulcers, GI problems, and even kidney failure, so work with your vet for the safe and effective treatment of arthritis.

 Benefits

-Undoubtedly, the most popular medication for arthritis in pets is cortisone.
-The potent anti-inflammatory offers rapid pain relief, particularly when injected into the affected joint.
+Both people and pets rely on cortisone or steroids to treat arthritis.
+It is a potent anti-inflammatory that offers rapid pain relief, particularly when injected into the affected joint.

 Limitations